Rachit-99166/Image-Matcher/README.md

 Category: Scientist
 Keywords: Physics

+or

+Just image and Category: Country (you will get all similar countries)

 The system will:

 Search for and display images of scientists with related metadata, such as "Physics" or "Scientist".